ForNextSoftwareDevelopment/8085/Src/readme.txt

-In the folder 'Monitor' are 2 versions of the monitor assembly for the SDK-85
+In the folder 'Monitor' are 2 versions of the monitor program for the SDK-85